-Weld Project Connect is an annual, one day event providing numerous on-site services directly to individuals and households struggling and in need due to foreclosure, job loss, age, health problems and other issues that can interrupt a life.
+Weld Project Connect-Neighbors Helping Neighbors; an annual, one day event providing numerous on-site services directly to individuals and households struggling and in need due to housing instability, job loss, age, health problems and other issues that can interrupt a life.

 How it works; following a successful national model:

 - Residents in need of assistance attend the one-day event to receive numerous services on-site; rather than referrals.

 - Event environment and attitude is welcoming and festive.

 - Each person or family (each adult) is greeted by a community volunteer who helps the guest navigate through the available services.
 The volunteer navigator stays with the guest at the event until they’ve received all of the services needed.